 - As a practical matter, it is more difficult for agents acting under powers of attorney to ask a court for instructions.
 They can file a declaratory judgment action on this subject, but that is an expensive and burdensome process. - Unless the court otherwise orders, the guardian probably has a duty to get all funds belonging to the ward, including funds in survivorship accounts, into the guardian's name and subject to the guardian's control.
 Tex.
-Prob.
-Code Ann. §771.
+Est. Code §1151.152.
 This probably means that the guardian must remove the ability of other persons (such as joint tenants) to access guardianship funds, which in turn probably means that the guardian must terminate joint tenancy and tenancy in common accounts.
 This action probably will destroy the right of survivorship unless something is done to preserve it. - The guardian may be able to preserve survivorship rights by using a safekeeping agreement (see Tex.
-Prob.
-Code Ann. § 703(d)).
+Est. Code§1105.155).
 Under the agreement, the joint tenant and the financial institution would have to agree to prohibit withdrawals by anyone other than the guardian absent a written court order authorizing such withdrawals.
 Any such arrangement would work only if approved by the court, however. - The guardian of an estate should have standing to challenge a suspicious survivorship designation.
 The guardian of an estate is entitled to possession and management of all property belonging to the ward, to collect claims due to the ward, to enforce all obligations in favor of the ward and to bring suits by the ward.
-Tex.
-Prob.
-Code Ann. § 768; see also Tex.
-Prob.
-Code Ann. §§ 772 and 773.
 Whether or not the guardian has an affirmative duty to challenge a suspicious survivorship designation is a question for the court. - The court supervising a guardianship should have the power to terminate survivorship accounts or authorize the guardian to terminate survivorship accounts.

-See Tex.
-Prob.
-Code Ann. §§ 606, 607, 768, 771, 772, 773 and 774. - Conversion of survivorship accounts to P. O. D. accounts in the guardian's name may be an effective workaround in cases where there is no reason to doubt the appropriateness of the survivorship arrangement.
+Conversion of survivorship accounts to P. O. D. accounts in the guardian's name may be an effective workaround in cases where there is no reason to doubt the appropriateness of the survivorship arrangement.
 Such arrangements must be approved by the court, however.
 The author is aware of one guardianship where there were multiple survivorship accounts with different joint tenants.
 The various survivorship accounts were closed and all of the money was transferred to a common guardianship account under the guardian's control with P. O. D. designations favoring the former joint tenants in proportion to the size of the various survivorship accounts.
 This enabled the guardian to use funds for the ward's care while maintaining the proportional benefits to be paid to the former joint tenants on the ward's death.

-e.
-Self-Help Estate Planning.
+E. Self-Help Estate Planning.

 There are times when a survivorship account or P. O. D. account makes sense.
 If a person has very little property, use of survivorship and P. O. D. accounts may avoid the need for any type of probate proceeding.